ChewChat/chew.chat/info/join.md

 # Join The Network

-You can join the network via KiwiIrc or IRCCloud (web clients) or your own choice of desktop/mobile client.
-We prefer IRCCloud as your client because of its mobile apps and always online feature.
+You can join the network via KiwiIRC or IRCCloud (web clients) or your own choice of desktop/mobile client.
+We recommend IRCCloud as your client because of its mobile apps and always connected feature.

-IP: `irc.chew.pro` or `irc.cahbot.pro`
+IP: `irc.chew.pro` or `irc.cahbot.pro`<br>
-Port: 6667
+Port: 6667<br>
 No SSL...

 [KiwiIRC Link](http://chewcraft.github.io/IRC/webchat) - No Sign-Up, Connection Closes on tab close